spatialos/gdk-for-unity/docs/setup-and-installing.md

 <%(/Expandable)%>

-<%(Callout type="alert" message="You need select Linux Build Support as in your setup because all server-workers in a cloud deployment run in a Linux environment.
+<%(Callout type="alert" message="You need to select Linux Build Support during your setup because all server-workers in a cloud deployment run in a Linux environment.
 When you come to build your project, in the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.")%>

 <%(#Expandable title="Having problems?")%>
 If you need help using the GDK, please come and talk to us about the software and the documentation via: